 This quick reference is designed as a summary only.
 It is not intended to replace a careful reading and understanding of policy.
-As a summary of select information, it provides an efficient reference to identify the conditions for SUBSTANTIVE CHANGE RESTRICTION and for an Institutional Contingency Teach-out Plan.
+As a summary of select information, it provides an efficient reference to identify the conditions for Substantive Change Restriction and for an Institutional Contingency Teach-out Plan.

 IF (Condition) THEN (Consequence)

-The inst stitution is:
+The institution is:

+on required to

+Substantive submit an

 This is a summary only.
-Always consult policy for complete information. on Substantive Change Restriction required to submit an Institutional Contingency Teach-out Plan
+Always consult policy for complete information.
+Change Institutional

+Restriction Contingency

+Teach-out

+Plan

 SACSCOC PLACES THE INSTITUTION ON:

-Warning
+Warning •

-Probation
+Probation • •

-Probation for Good Cause
+Probation for Good Cause •

 SACSCOC:

-Acts to end an institution's accreditation
+Acts to end an institution's accreditation •

 U.S. DEPARTMENT OF EDUCATION (USDE) PLACES THE INSTITUTION:

-Under provisional certification for participation in federal financial aid programs •
+Under provisional certification for participation in federal financial •

+aid programs

-Under provisional certification for participation in federal financial
+Under provisional certification for participation in federal financial • •

-aid programs -AND- directs the institution to submit a teach-out plan
+aid programs -AND- directs the institution to submit a teach-out

+plan

-On reimbursement for federal financial aid
+On reimbursement for federal financial aid •

-On heightened cash monitoring for federal financial aid
+On heightened cash monitoring for federal financial aid •

 On emergency action or an action to limit, suspend, or terminate

 the institution's participation in federal financial aid

 A STATE AUTHORITY:

-Revokes an institution's authorization
+Revokes an institution's authorization •

-Appendix D: Summary of Recent Changes1
+Appendix D: Summary of Recent Changes